PGDip Healthcare Ethics and Law (Distance Learning) / Overview

 - Entry requirements

 There may be an opportunity to upgrade to the MA/LLM in Healthcare Ethics and Law.
 A decision as to whether transfer can take place will be made once marks for all taught components are available.
-Transfer is dependent upon the student reaching Master's level in the taught modules.
+Transfer is dependent upon you reaching master's level in the taught course units.

 - How to apply